Explore real-time analytics in Microsoft Fabric

 Now that you have a workspace, you can create a KQL database to store real-time data.

-1. At the bottom left of the portal, switch to the Real Time Analytics experience.
+1. At the bottom left of the portal, switch to the Real-Time Intelligence experience.

 Screenshot of the experience switcher menu.

-The real time analytics home page includes tiles to create commonly used assets for real-time data analyis
+The Real-Time Intelligence home page includes tiles to create commonly used assets for real-time data analysis.

-2. In the real time analytics home page, create a new KQL Database with a name of your choice.
+2. In the Real-Time Intelligence home page, create a new Eventhouse with a name of your choice.

 Screenshot of the RTA Editor with Create KQL DB Highlighted.